-BUS362 Public Relations credits: 3
+BUS362 Public Relations

 This course provides a framework for understanding the principles and practices essential to public relations and the techniques utilized to establish and maintain communication with an organization's various publics.
-Prerequisite: Admission to HAAB School of Business & Management and Junior Level Standing.

-BUS402 Research Methods credits: 3
+BUS402 Research Methods

 Introduces students to the reflective activity called research.
 It allows them to identify a problem, to design/apply analytical tools, and to report results.
 (ADP) Prerequisites: GST150 and GST151 and MAT105 or MAT106.